costacoz/costacoz/README.md

 - 👋 Hi, I’m Costa
-- 👀 I’m interested in: Vue, Nuxt and Django.
+- 👀 I’m interested in: Web and mobile development.
+Stack: Vue/Nuxt, Django and Flutter.
-- 🌱 I’m currently learning: Vue, Nuxt and Django.
-- 💞️ I’m looking to collaborate on: Vue, Nuxt and Django.
 - 📫 How to reach me: contact@devisr.com